catherinepope/papermod/content/workshops/streamlining-your-academic-writing-with-ai.md

 By the end of the session, you’ll have:

-- Explored some of the most useful AI-powered writing tools.
-- Understood the challenges and limitations of AI tools.
-- Considered strategies for critically evaluating AI-generated search results.
-- Discussed responsible and transparent use of AI tools in academic research.
+- Identified AI tools and techniques specifically designed for academic writing enhancement.
+- Developed strategies for using AI to overcome writer's block and generate ideas.
+- Learned approaches for improving clarity and flow while maintaining your own scholarly voice.
-- Developed a plan for integrating AI-powered tools into your existing workflow.
+- Understood how to responsibly integrate AI assistance into your writing workflow.

 This session can be adapted to conform to institutional policies, if the relevant information is provided at time of booking.